Explaining The Stock Market To A 12-Year-Old Part 1

 “How come there are private companies and public companies?” he inquired.

-“All businesses usually start out as a private company.
+“All businesses usually start as a private company.
 Then after a few years, they might want to grow and expand – like put more branches or develop more products.
 And sometimes, the best way to do that is to sell a part of the company to other people,” I explained.

 “So let’s say I want to put a new branch of my internet cafe but I don’t have enough money to do so,” I said.
 “Then I can perhaps ask your father to invest in the business.”